 But, when banks receive money they lend it out at a tremendously high loan rate and then offer peanuts to those who keep their money in deposits.

-Again, it’s hard for the general public to figure out what’s going on here.
+Again, it’s hard for me and the general public to figure out what’s going on here.

-But, here’s something to take to the bank – freight HAS TO BE MOVED and spot rates will keep rising for the foreseeable future.
+But, here’s something to take to the bank – freight HAS TO BE MOVED and spot rates will keep rising for the foreseeable future as many trucking companies have left this industry.

 Again, going back to the fact that freight HAS to be moved, it’s imperative for brokers to really get a grasp on rates.